VijayaDurga-Webdvlpr/Dashboard-using-react/README.md

 # Dashboard-using-react
-Developed a basic data visualisation dashboard using a ReactJS
+Developed a basic data visualisation dashboard using ReactJS

 Dataset used is from a Praan device installed in the real world.
 Here’s the description of the fields